 - Weapons to maintain security

-Having said this, these animals can keep you fed if need be, so you should have the weapons and tools you need to capture them.
+Having said this, these animals can keep you fed if need be, so you should have the weapons and tools you need to kill or capture them.
 These include:

 - Animal snares and traps